1. manfamily.org - this has a massive family tree with complex

 140. Cecil Roth 'A life of Menasseh ben Isarel' Jewish Publication Society of America Philadelphia 1934 p63 refers to the passage from Madrid to Amsterdam via Venice of Abraham Israel Pereira without citing sources.
 On p331 he refers to correspondence between Abraham Israel Pereira and (probable name Fernando - from ref 59) Montezinos on the subject of Menasseh's travel to Italy.
 Kayserling's work is listed in the bibliography without using him in relation to Abraham Israel Pereira.

 141. On 22 Jul 2014 Ton Tielen provided an extract from Amsterdam records showing close links between Abraham Israel Pereira and Abraham Baruch Louzada.
 The Baruch Lousada link with the Henriques Faro family - which was evident from London circumcision and Amsterdam marriage records - is reinforced by the Israel Pereira link with both families as shown in this data.
 The data also shows a marriage link with the Den Haag Louzadas - who had Venice connections.
-The Den Haag Louzadas were thus Baruch Lousadas who skipped Livorno, probably originating with siblings of Isaac #42 remaining in Iberia, so their Amsterdam link is consistent with the Israel Pereira link to the Baruch Lousadas originating in Iberia.
+The Den Haag Louzadas were probably close Baruch Lousada relatives who left Iberia possibly at the same time Isaac #42 left for Livorno.
+They may have travelled via Venice before arriving in Amsterdam before 1545.
+The a key Den Haag Louzada was Isaac #45, a probable grand-nephew of Isaac #42 and a grandson of Fernando the 1st son of Amador de Lousada.

 142. Carrasco Vazquez and Jesus Antonio Entidad 'La minoria judeoconversa en la epoca Conde Duque de Olivares: auge y ocaso de Juan Nunez Saravia (1585-1639)' Tesis Doctorale Universidad de Alcala 2005 - cover page and p445 have been uploaded